banditcpp/bandit/docs/runningtests.md

 file://<filename>:<line>: <error message>
 ```

-It enables hyperlink from the console ouptut to jump directly to the error.
+It enables a hyperlink from the console output to jump directly to the error.

 #### `--formatter=vs`